collapsed-stacks/startups/questions/11439/what-s-a-good-way-to-find-nearby-angel-investors-or-venture-capitalists.md

 - posted by: [Andrew](https://stackexchange.com/users/9640421/andrew) on 2016-11-14
 - score: 1

-<p>Daniel is correct.
-Your local SBA or SCORE would be a great first start.</p>
+Daniel is correct.
+Your local SBA or SCORE would be a great first start.

-<p>The locality of the investors depends on your business industry and your market.</p>
+The locality of the investors depends on your business industry and your market.

-<p>There are two types of investment money.
-SMART MONEY and STUPID MONEY.</p>
+There are two types of investment money.
+SMART MONEY and STUPID MONEY.

-<p>Everyone normally wants smart money.</p>
+Everyone normally wants smart money.

-<p>Smart money comes from people who are in or related to the industry your business is related to; whereas, stupid money is from investors who have no influence on your business whatsoever.</p>
+Smart money comes from people who are in or related to the industry your business is related to; whereas, stupid money is from investors who have no influence on your business whatsoever.

-<p>Stupid Money = Grandma giving you money for your new video game company.
+Stupid Money = Grandma giving you money for your new video game company.
-Smart Money = A former executive or Electronic Arts giving you money for your new video game company.</p>
+Smart Money = A former executive or Electronic Arts giving you money for your new video game company.

-<p>You will not find that executive in a small local town.
-You will find him in San Jose or Los Angeles.</p>
+You will not find that executive in a small local town.
+You will find him in San Jose or Los Angeles.

-<p>To find companies who have recently been funded and who funds them if you are a tech startup visit www.thefunded.com. </p>
+To find companies who have recently been funded and who funds them if you are a tech startup visit www.thefunded.com.

 ## Answer 11553